 Let $u$ and $\tilde u$ be the solutions to problem \eqref{problem1} corresponding to $\ell$, $u_0$, $u_1$, $w$ and $\tilde\ell$, $u_0$, $u_1$, $\tilde w$, respectively, and for $t\in[0,+\infty)$ let us consider:

 and

 where we stressed the dependence on $\tilde{\ell}$ and on $\tilde{w}$.
 The formal definition of dynamic energy release rate at time $\bar t$ should be:

-where $\bar w\in\widetilde H^1(0,+\infty) $ is the constant extension of $w$ after $\bar t$. \begin{rmk} The choice of the particular extension $\bar w$ in \eqref{formal} is needed to not include the work done by the external loading among the energy dissipated to debond the film. \end{rmk} By Proposition~\ref{energyderivative} (see also Remark~\ref{alltimes}) for a.e. $t\in\left[0,\frac{\ell_0}{2}\right]$ we have
+where $\bar w\in\widetilde H^1(0,+\infty) $ is the constant extension of $w$ after $\bar t$. \begin{rmk} The choice of the particular extension $\bar w$ in \eqref{formal} is needed in order to avoid including the work done by the external loading in the energy dissipated to debond the tape. \end{rmk} By Proposition~\ref{energyderivative} (see also Remark~\ref{alltimes}) for a.e. $t\in\left[0,\frac{\ell_0}{2}\right]$ we have